Bohjaangles/minaa-admin/admin-page/demo-script.md

 ## walkthrough part 1

 <!-- Open up app screen share -->
-Let's now take a walkthrough of the features of this app.
+ - BEN - Let's now take a walkthrough of the features of this app.

 When we open the app to the Map Page.
 Here, you can quickly zoom in and out to see what's happening in your area.